leesangjun1903/Data-Science-and-ML-Application/Theory/readme.md

 Chapter 7: Improving backpropagation with modern techniques - momentum, adaptive learning rate, and regularization
 Chapter 8: Unsupervised learning, autoencoders, restricted Boltzmann machines, convolutional neural networks, and LSTMs
 Chapter 9: You know more than you think you know

+## Deep Learning with Python, FRANÇOIS CHOLLET
+1 ■ What is deep learning?
+2 ■ The mathematical building blocks of neural networks
+3 ■ Introduction to Keras and TensorFlow
+4 ■ Getting started with neural networks: Classification and regression
+5 ■ Fundamentals of machine learning
+6 ■ The universal workflow of machine learning
+7 ■ Working with Keras: A deep dive
+8 ■ Introduction to deep learning for computer vision
+9 ■ Advanced deep learning for computer vision
+10 ■ Deep learning for timeseries
+11 ■ Deep learning for text
+12 ■ Generative deep learning
+13 ■ Best practices for the real world

 # Statistics with Machine Learning
 ## Statistics and Machine Learning in Python, Edouard Duchesnay